13 NOV 2025

 Blog banner image-how chronic pain affects your heart-solid white heart with lightning bolts striking it over red background

 Perhaps it should come as no surprise then that the second most common medical issue among US adults is… you guessed it, heart disease.
 Heart disease affects over 20 million people and costs an estimated $219 billion each year.
+Do you want to guess what the #1 most common medical condition is?
+If you guessed chronic pain, you are correct.
+So it should come as no surprise that the two often occur together.

 Statistics about the prevalence of chronic pain and heart disease in American over images of woman holding her hip in pain and man holding chest with glowing red heart